 The goal for this design is to meet the voltage ripple requirement in the smallest possible capacitor size.
 Therefore it is advisable to select ceramic capacitors due to their low ESR and ESL and small size.
-Seven of Murata GRM21BR60J226ME39 (22uF/0805/X5R/6.3V) capacitors is a good choice.
+Ten of TDK C2012X5R0J476M (47uF/0805/X5R/6.3V) capacitors is a good choice.

-It is recommended to use a $0.1\mu\text{F}$ ceramic capacitor at the output for high frequency filtering.
-Using a small 3.3nF in parallel is also recommended in order to reduce the amplitude of the Switch node ringing.
+It is also recommended to use a $0.1\mu\text{F}$ ceramic capacitor at the output for high frequency filtering.